DariusMiclea/car-overtaking-animation/README.md

 Some screenshots of the animation:

-http://prntscr.com/l83nt5 (how the anymation starts)
+http://prntscr.com/l83nt5 (how the animation starts)

 http://prntscr.com/l83o24 (the red car changing lanes to overtake the blue car)